 Guam jungle silently echoes long-ago guns

 Editors note: Stars and Stripes has been covering the troops since World War II.
 Our vast archives are filled with extraordinary stories of heroism and intrigue.
-With the July 21st Guam Liberation Day upon us, we look back at the battle for Guam during WWII and the plight of a Japanese soldier who hid in Guam’s jungle for 28 years after the end of the war.
+With today being Memorial Day, we look back at the battle for Guam during WWII and the plight of a Japanese soldier who hid in Guam’s jungle for 28 years after the end of the war.

 By Hal Drake, Stars and Stripes